Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

 You can easily build for hardware by following the steps below.

 **Note**: Because you already compiled the AI Engine graph and PL kernels for hardware emulation in the previous step, you do not need to re-compile them again for targeting the hardware.
-However, you need to re-link and re-package for hardware run.
+However, re-link and re-package for hardware run.

 1. Link AI Engine and PL kernels with the platform: